spryker/spryker-docs/docs/scos/user/user-guides/202108.0/back-office-user-guide/merchandising/discount/managing-discounts.md

 1. On the **Overview of Discounts** page, click **Edit** in the _Actions_ column.
 2. Update the attributes and click **Save**.
 {% info_block infoBox %}
-To find out more information about the attributes that you see on the *Edit Discount* page, in the Creating a voucher guides, see the [Reference information: Creating a voucher](https://documentation.spryker.com/docs/creating-a-voucher#reference-information--creating-a-voucher
+To find out more information about the attributes that you see on the *Edit Discount* page, in the Creating a voucher guides, see the [Reference information: Creating a voucher](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/merchandising/discount/creating-a-voucher.html#reference-information--creating-a-voucher
 {% endinfo_block %} section.

 ## Viewing a discount